Qabel/qabel-core/docs/source/core/accounting.rst

     - List of Identitys
     - retrieve and create various information related to the Box Storage
         - QuotaState, storage information
-        - prefixes for connecting into the Box Volumes (for further information about Box see: "INSERT LINK HERE"
+        - prefixes for connecting into the Box Volumes

 Usage Requirements